In this policy, the terms "complaint" and "grievance" shall have the same meaning.

 Other Complaint Processes

-Complaints by members of the public shall be filed in accordance with this policy, except as required by the policies listed below.
-Some of these policies require appeals to be submitted in accordance with GF after the relevant complaint process:
+Student or parent complaints shall be filed in accordance with this policy, except as required by the policies listed below.
+Some of these policies require appeals to be submitted in accordance with FNG after the relevant complaint process:

-- Complaints concerning instructional resources shall be filed in accordance with EF.
+- Complaints concerning instructional resources shall be submitted in accordance with EF.

-- Complaints concerning a commissioned peace officer who is an employee of the District shall be filed in accordance with CKE.
+- Complaints concerning a commissioned peace officer who is an employee of the District shall be submitted in accordance with CKE.

 Complaints regarding refusal of entry to or ejection from District property based on Education Code 37.105 shall be filed in accordance with this policy.
 However, the timelines shall be adjusted as necessary to permit the complainant to address the Board in person within 90 days of filing the initial complaint, unless the complaint is resolved before the Board considers it.
 [See GKA(LEGAL)]

-The Board encourages the public to discuss concerns with an appropriate administrator who has the authority to address the concerns.
+The Board encourages students and parents to discuss their concerns with the appropriate teacher, principal, or other campus administrator who has the authority to address the concerns.
 Concerns should be expressed as soon as possible to allow early resolution at the lowest possible administrative level.

 Informal resolution shall be encouraged but shall not extend any deadlines in this policy, except by mutual written consent.

-Even after initiating the formal complaint process, individuals are encouraged to seek informal resolution of their concerns.
-An individual whose concerns are resolved may withdraw a formal complaint at any time.
+Even after initiating the formal complaint process, students and parents are encouraged to seek informal resolution of their concerns.
+A student or parent whose concerns are resolved may withdraw a formal complaint at any time.